lgoldstein/mina-sshd/README.md

 ### Version selection via `SftpVersionSelector`

-The SFTP subsystem code supports versions 3-6 (inclusive) and by default attempts to negotiate the **highest** possible one - both on by client and server.
+The SFTP subsystem code supports versions 3-6 (inclusive), and by default attempts to negotiate the **highest** possible one - on both client and server code.
 The user can intervene and force a specific version or a narrower range.